Miguel Rojas Player Props: Dodgers vs. Astros

 Miguel Rojas At The Plate

-- He has not gone deep in his 49 games this season.
+- He has not hit a home run in his 50 games this season.

-- Rojas has driven in a run in six games this season (12.2%), but has had no multiple-RBI games.
+- Rojas has driven in a run in six games this year (12.0%), but has had no multiple-RBI games.

-- He has scored a run in 13 games this season, with multiple runs three times.
+- In 13 of 50 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.